Looking for the best things to do in Maui?

 18. Wailea Beach Walk

-Maui’s popular sun-kissed south shore has gorgeous beaches manicured lawns and paved shoreline walkways that makes it perfect for a romantic leisurely walk.
+Maui’s popular sun-kissed south shore has gorgeous beaches manicured lawns and paved shoreline walkways that makes it perfect for a romantic leisurely walk in the park.

 19. Lahaina Historic Trail

-Explore the 30-minute free walk on the Lahaina Historic Trail and explore the rich local history of this old town, which was once the capital of the Hawaiian Kingdom.
+Explore the 30-minute free hike on the Lahaina Historic Trail and explore the rich local history of one of Maui’s oldest towns, which was once the capital of the Hawaiian Kingdom.

 20. Take Hula Lessons